Pentagon suspends training of Saudis for security review

 Mohammed Alshamrani, a 21-year-old lieutenant in the Saudi Royal Air Force, opened fire in a classroom at Pensacola Naval Air Station in Florida on Friday, killing three American sailors and wounding eight other people before being shot dead by police.

-Deputy Secretary of Defense David Norquist ordered a review to be completed within 10 days of policies for screening foreign students, Pentagon officials said.
+Deputy Secretary of Defense David Norquist ordered a review to be completed, within 10 days, of policies for screening foreign students.

-The move applies to all Saudi military students currently undergoing training in the United States.
+The suspension of operational training applies to all members of the Saudi military currently undergoing training in the United States.

 "The ones that are pilots will be grounded," an official said.